lxndrblz/anatole/README.md

 ## Update your installation

-If you want to get the latest update of the `Anatole` theme please execute this command:
+If you want to get the latest update of the `Anatole` theme, please execute this command:

 ```shell
 git submodule update --remote --merge